How to Dissolve an LLC in Missouri? (Everything to Know)

 - Their claim will be barred if it is not received by the deadline.

 The notice to creditors should also state that any distribution of assets will be made in accordance with the provisions of Missouri law, and, as a result, some claimants may not receive payment in full for their claims.

-File Articles of Termination
+Step 4: File Articles or Certificate of Dissolution

 You can file the Articles either online or by mail.
 The notice of winding up contains information identical to the Articles of Termination.